AdaCore/libadalang/user_manual/core_concepts.rst

 Depending on projects, knowing which source file to use in order to find a compilation unit can be arbitrarily complex.
-This is why Libadalang comes with the concept of unit provider: given a unit name (``Ada.Strings.Unbounded``) and a unit kind (specification/body), a unit provider must either return a source file to read, or raise an error if the unit name is not valid.
+This is why Libadalang comes with the concept of *unit provider*: given a unit name (``Ada.Strings.Unbounded``) and a unit kind (specification/body), a unit provider must either return a source file to read, or raise an error if the unit name is not valid.

+Note that since Ada is a case-insensitive language, unit names ``Foo.Bar`` and ``foo.BAR`` are equivalent.
+Package specifications, subprogram declarations and their generic counterparts are considered as specification units while package and subprogram bodies and subunits ("separates") are processed as body units.

 The analysis context constructor takes an unit provider: name resolution will use this provider whenever it needs to resolve a unit reference to a source